therexone/radiowave/README.md

 # RadioWave
-A minimal synthwave radio app with visuals from the Giphy API, made in ReactJs.
+A [WIP] minimal synthwave radio app with visuals from the Giphy API, made in ReactJs.

 ## Running the app
 Add your GiphyAPI key in `App.js`